 Lakeside Attractions – Must-Visit Spots

 It is the scenery of many honeymoons or family photos.
 Niagara Falls is where the water begins in Lake Superior, Michigan, Huron, and Erie plunge and reaches Lake Ontario.

 This island has been a popular tourist destination for over 150 years.
 Stunning vistas and rolling forests enhance their beauty.
 It is a great place to enjoy a scenic carriage ride and explore the fort and the many historical buildings.

 If you like to get out on the Straits of Mackinac, rent a sailboat for the day.
 Rub elbows with sailors at the Pink Pony Bar near the harbor, or pick out your favorite handmade fudge from the many shops downtown.
 Like to sit and watch the world go by?
 Grab a rocking chair or walk on the world’s largest porch at the Grand Hotel.
 Built in 1887, the porch of the Grand Hotel is 668 feet long.

-Due to its large size, the Great Lakes have sea-like conditions, such as large waves and high-energy currents, which are considered inland seas.
+Due to its large size, the Great Lakes have sea-like conditions, such as large waves and high-energy currents, considered inland seas.
 They also have a significant impact on the climate in surrounding areas.
-They have a cooling effect in Summer, a warm effect in fall, and certain areas are prone to Lake Effect Snow in winter as well.
+They have a cooling effect in Summer and a warm effect in fall, and certain areas are prone to Lake Effect Snow in winter.

-Great Lakes region is among the most visited areas in the world, and you should also see it at least once in your life.
+Great Lakes region is among the most visited areas in the world, and you should also see it at least once.